upspin/upspin/doc/overview.md

 This will also install its dependencies, including libraries for the [Google Cloud SDK](https://cloud.google.com/sdk/).

-The guidelines for contributing back to the project are in a separate document, "TODO".
+The guidelines for contributing back to the project are in a [/CONTRIBUTING.md](separate document).